Harsh26/Arduino_with_Digital_Light_Sensor_-Grove-/README.md

 This repository contains interfacing details of Arduino with Digital Light Sensor v1.1 (Grove), along with the code for getting the light intensity at point of time.

-THe whole connection is shown as follows:-
+The whole connection is shown as follows:-
 ![](Useful/whole.jpeg)

 The detailed picture of Arduino connection is as follows:-